modevops/ansible-aws-oc-openshift/README.md

 # ansible-openshift
-Ansible Playbooks to setup OpenShift
+Ansible Playbook to setup a single-node OpenShift 'cluster' on AWS.